-Bodington wrote to the Commissioners, stating that he "never professed or practised out and out the system which is called and known as the non restraint mode of treatment".
+Bodington wrote to the Commissioners, stating that he "never professed or practised out and out the system which is called and known as the non restraint mode of treatment."
 He described it as "like all imperfect theories ... overshoots the mark and goes beyond the truth."
-He remarked that "the instrument of restraint, properly adapted, is the most efficacious, merciful way of meeting the difficulty."
+He wrote "the instrument of restraint, properly adapted, is the most efficacious, merciful way of meeting the difficulty."

 Bodington mentioned patients, who "will not keep their beds, but will be up even all through the night, and in severe weather are in danger of being frost-bitten.
 No personal efforts of an attendant can be effectual."
-He commended a "mild and judicious application of mechanical restraint."
+He supported use of a "mild and judicious application of mechanical restraint."
 (28)

-These comments attracted a vigorous reply from John Connolly, the famous, reforming Medical Superintendent of the large Hanwell Asylum, Middlesex, where physical restraint had been abolished.
+These comments attracted a vigorous reply from John Connolly, famous as the reforming Medical Superintendent of the large Hanwell Asylum, Middlesex, where physical restraint had been abolished.
 Connolly began by paying an enormous tribute to Bodington, describing him to be ... "as kind and candid a person as any holding a licence for an asylum," and praised Driffold House as "a fair example of respectable asylums."
-Despite this praise, Connolly went on to attack Bodington's opinions in rather similar terms to those used in The Lancet's review of his 1840 Essay.
-Connolly noted that Driffold House only served twelve patients and that Bodington's arguments were based on "the experience of a village dispensary."
+Despite this praise, Connolly went on to attack Bodington's opinions in rather similar terms to those used in Lancet's review of his 1840 Essay.

+Connolly noted that Driffold House Asylum only served twelve patients and that Bodington's arguments were based on "the experience of a village dispensary."
 He also asked why "in small asylums in country places, twelve insane patients cannot be managed without the straitjacket ... (when) in a large asylum near London, 1200 patients are admitted, and there is not a straitjacket in the house."
-He called for private asylums to "set their homes in order ... (or) the good and the bad may be swept away together."
+He called for private asylums to "set their homes in order ... (or)... the good and the bad may be swept away together."
 (29)

-It should be noted that, despite Bodington's public support of mechanical restraint as a strategy of last resort, the only known criticism of Driffold House over a thirty year period, was limited to those furnishing and accommodation defects at the end of Bodington's tenure - never about treatment of patients.
+Despite Bodington's public support of mechanical restraint as a strategy of last resort, the only known criticism of Driffold House over a thirty year period, remains limited to some furnishing and accommodation shortcomings near to the end of Bodington's tenure and never about poor treatment of patients.
 (30)

-1851, Bodington In was thanked for his services by the new, but short-lived Sydenham College, which operated in St Paul's Square, Birmingham, for about ten years.
-Founded by physicians who were unhappy with standards of training at at Birmingham General Hospital, the College promoted courses of lectures on clinical approaches to insanity between 1851 and 1866, taught by "George Bodington of Sutton Coldfield who kept an asylum".
+In 1851, Bodington was thanked for his services by the new, but short-lived Sydenham College, which operated in St Paul's Square, Birmingham, for about ten years.
+Founded by physicians who were unhappy with standards of training at Birmingham General Hospital, the College promoted courses of lectures on clinical approaches to insanity between 1851 and 1866, taught by "George Bodington of Sutton Coldfield who kept an Asylum."
 (31)

-A communication from D' Hoddington of Suthen Coldfield was received, with the handsome offer to deliver a course of clinical lectures on insanity, & to allow the students to see the cases treated upon either before or after the lecture Recolved that the best thanks of the meeting beginen to D. Bodding to for
+of Sulfon Coldfield was received, with the handsome offer to deliver a course of clinical before on insanity, & to allow the students to see the cases treated whom either before or after the becare herebeed that the best theals of the meeting beginn to D. Bodding to for